 You can withdraw our access to read/write data from the Health App at any time directly in the Health App.
 We do not use the information gained through the Health App for advertising or similar services.
 Please find below more detailed information on how we process the information obtained from Health App and what happens when you decided to share your data with Health App.

 |What information we may read (receive) from the Health App?||How do we use the information obtained from the Health App?|

-(how much calories you consume according to the meal information provided in the App) (Apple Health Kit; Google Fit)
+(how many calories you consume according to information provided in the App) (Apple Health Kit; Google Fit)